 Credit risk is managed on a consolidated entity basis.
 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the consolidated entity.
 The consolidated entity's receivable is in relation to GST collected which does not provide any risk of default.

 Liquidity risk

-The consolidated group manages liquidity risk by maintaining sufficient cash reserves and through the continuous monitoring of budgeted and actual cash flows.
+The consolidated entity manages liquidity risk by maintaining adequate cash reserves and by continuously monitoring budgeted and actual cash flows.